 There are a variety of shots to get from Brooklyn Bridge Park.
 The following graphic shows you some recommended places and shots:

-Starting in the northeast portion of the park, your shots will primarily be of the Brooklyn Bridge, with the downtown New York skyine in the background.
+Starting in the northeast portion of the park, your shots will primarily be of the Brooklyn Bridge, with the downtown New York skyline in the background.
 Moving to the southwest, you cross under the bridge.
 Shots taken to the south of that will be of the skyline, and the Brooklyn Bridge will be to the right of your shot.
 Finally, as you move further south, you will come to an area where there are many piers sticking out of the water.
-I have seen many great pictures using these piers as a foreground element (but do not have any of my own to show you).
-I’ve plotted that location on the graphic above so you can find it as well.
+It is a famous place to shoot and well worth a visit.

 Other Places to Visit in NYC